Arkansas State Archives

 The Arkansas State Archives, or State Archives for short and abbreviated as ASA, is an agency of the Division of Arkansas Heritage responsible for the preservation of state government and historical records.
-It is also tasked with increasing public access to those documents which make up the State Archive.
+It was established in 1905 as the Arkansas History Commission.
+One of its tasks is to increase public access to documents in the State Archive.
+It has published the Arkansas Handbook.

 The State Archives also serves as the Arkansas Historical Advisory Board to assist public and private nonprofit organizations throughout the state in the acquisition, preservation and use of records of enduring value.
 The board receives, reviews, and makes recommendations on grant applications to fund state historical records projects through the National Historical Publications and Records Commission, the grant-making affiliate of the National Archives and Records Administration.

 History

 The Arkansas General Assembly established the Arkansas History Commission through the Act of 1905 signed by Governor Jeff Davis on April 27.
 Aligned with Department of Parks and Tourism since 1971, it was transferred to the Department of Arkansas Heritage on July 1, 2016, and renamed Arkansas State Archives.

+Dallas T. Herndon was its first head.